harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

 ## Congratulations!🎉

-You've just learned how to use Harness CD to deploy application using a Helm chart template.
+You've just learned how to use Harness CD to deploy application using a Helm Chart template.

 ## Next steps